cameraui/docs/intro/architecture.md

 ## From camera to notification

-Here is what happens behind a single detection:

 1. **Streaming.** The streaming engine connects to each camera and turns its feed into browser-friendly live video (WebRTC and MSE).
 Streams are kept "warm" so live view and snapshots load instantly.
-2. **Per-camera analysis.** Every camera gets its own **frame worker**, a dedicated background process that decodes the video and runs detection.
-Because each camera runs on its own, a problem with one never affects the others.
+2. **Per-camera analysis.** Every camera gets its own **frame worker**, a background process that decodes the video and runs detection.
+A problem with one camera does not affect the others.
-3. **Layered detection.** Cheap motion detection runs first.
-Only when it sees movement does it wake the heavier AI: object detection, then faces, license plates, classification, and semantic (CLIP) analysis.
+3. **Layered detection.** Cheap motion detection runs first and only wakes the heavier AI on movement: object detection, then faces, license plates, classification, and semantic (CLIP) analysis.
 Audio is analyzed in parallel.
 This "cascade" keeps CPU and GPU use low.[^detect]
 4. **Events & recording.** When detection fires, the server builds an **event** with segments, thumbnails, and the objects, faces, or plates it found.
 The **NVR plugin** records the footage, stores it, and serves it back for playback.[^license]
 5. **Notifications.** Events can trigger push notifications and run [automations](/automations/).[^license]

 ## Plugins make it extensible

-A lot of what camera.ui does is delivered by **plugins**, add-ons you install from an in-app store.
-Each plugin runs in its own isolated process, so a misbehaving plugin can't take down the server, and it restarts automatically if it crashes.
+Much of camera.ui is delivered by **plugins** from the in-app store.
+Each plugin runs in its own process, so a failing plugin can't take down the server, and it restarts automatically after a crash.

 Plugins provide: